Oil tankers transiting Strait of Hormuz since start of Iran war

 At least two VLCCs and two suezmax tankers exited the Gulf in March and April to offload crude at India.

-VLCC Habrut, which crossed the strait on April 2, is heading to Paradip to discharge Abu Dhabi crude for Indian Oil Corp on April 15.
+VLCC Habrut, which crossed the strait on April 2, was heading to Paradip to discharge Abu Dhabi crude for Indian Oil Corp on April 15.

 Meanwhile, VLCC Marathi discharged Saudi crude at the Sikka port for Reliance Industries on March 28, Kpler data showed.